Sydney-Informatics-Hub/hello-nextflow-2025/docs/part1/05_inputs.md

         ```

 ## FAQ: Can I use the `publishDir` as an input to a process?

+A common question about Nextflow is whether the `publishDir` can be used as an input to processes.
+This can sometimes seem like an attractive and useful pattern.
+For example, you may have several processes generating outputs that need to get collated or summarised in some way at the end of your workflow.
+If each process puts its final output in the `publishDir` directory, then the final summary process can simply look there for all its inputs.

+Unfortunately, this is not good practice, and will very likely either lead to inconsistent results or not work at all. `publishDir` is not really part of the workflow itself; it's just a convenient place to put important outputs of the workflow.
+There are no guarantees about when output files will get copied into `publishDir`, and Nextflow won't know to wait for files to be generated inside before running processes that rely on them.

+In the above scenario of a summary process gathering up the outputs of several previous jobs, you should instead be using some combination of the `mix()` and `collect()` operators; `mix()` will combine multiple channels into a single channel, while `collect()` will bring all of the elements in a channel into a single array that can be passed to a single instance of a process.

+Ultiately, all processes should be working with channels as their inputs, and `publishDir` should only be used as a final output directory.

 ## A note about multiple inputs